Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \guidelinesubsubsection{Challenges}

-In general, we expect following our recommendations to be straightforward.
-One challenge might be authors' reluctance to disclose LLM usage for valid use cases because they fear that AI-generated content makes reviewers think that the authors' work is less original.
-However, the \emph{ACM Policy on Authorship} is very clear in that any use of GenAI tools to create content \must be disclosed.
-Before the introduction of LLMs, human proof-reading was possible and allowed and was not required to be declared.
-Our guidelines focus on research support beyond proof-reading and writing support (see \scope).
-However, over time, the threshold of what must be declared and what not will most likely evolve.
+Declaring LLM usage requires only a brief statement and no additional experiments, making compliance straightforward.
+One challenge might be authors' reluctance to disclose LLM usage for valid use cases, because they fear that AI-generated content makes reviewers think that the authors' work is less original.
+In fact, there is evidence suggesting that AI disclosure can negatively affect trust in authors~\cite{SCHILKE2025104405}.
+However, the \emph{ACM Policy on Authorship} requires disclosure of AI used in the research itself, not AI used only to assist with writing~\cite{ACM2026}.
+Our guidelines focus on such use (see \scope), not on proofreading or writing support.

 \guidelinesubsubsection{Study Types}